saucelabs/sauce-school/codelabs/Module4_APITesting.md

 According to Gartner, over 95% of security vulnerabilities in APIs are related to “functional” or “human” errors.
 That is why functional testing of your APIs is so important to general API security.
 A good API security policy includes testing of API functionality before release, as well as constant monitoring of those APIs using the same detailed functional tests.

 Below we list some of the types of tests we suggest that will help you not be in the 95% of API breaches.
-PLEASE NOTE: This is by no means a comprehensive list, but a series of suggestions that will constantly be evolving.
+This is by no means a comprehensive list, but a series of suggestions that will constantly be evolving.

 ### Fuzz Tests: